-3. CHEMICAL/TOXIC FUME RELEASE (OFF-CAMPUS): INCIDENT ACTION PLAN (IAP)
+3. HAZARDOUS MATERIALS: CHEMICAL/TOXIC FUME RELEASE (OFF-CAMPUS): (IAP)

-If you notice chemical or toxic fumes released on campus call Security at Ext '0' (409-944-4242) or 409-944-1361.
+If you notice chemical or toxic fumes released on campus call Security at Ext '0' or 409-944-4242 or 409-996-7663.

-During an accidental industrial release of toxic fumes from chemicals or other emergencies where the air quality threatens persons on the campus, Sheltering-in-Place (as described in Section V-A-3 above) is recommended.
+During an accidental industrial release of toxic fumes from chemicals, a train derailment or other emergency where the air quality threatens persons on the campus, Sheltering-in-Place (as described in Section V-A-3 above) is recommended.